ashishBharadwaj/flawesome/README.md

     Go to release and download the latest application setup
 <img src="assets/ScreenshotRelease.png" alt="Release Screenshot">

+**Currently I have only generated the package for Windows, but soon it will be available for macos and linux aswell.**

 # Don't trust the executable?
 Build the setup your self:

     ** Prequisite: Git, Node, Yarn package manager